IntuitDeveloper/intuitdeveloper.github.io/smallbizhack-sydney/README.md

 3. You should now be greeted by your QuickBooks app dashboard.
 Head over the **Keys** section and note down your `client Id` and `client secret`

-4. Create a [Sandbox company](https://developer.intuit.com/v2/ui#/sandbox) to run APIs against.
-Select `Australia` in the drop down and click `add` to create a AU small business account with dummy data.
+4. Create a [Sandbox company](https://developer.intuit.com/v2/ui#/sandbox).
+Select `Australia` in the drop down country list and click **add** to create a AU small business account with dummy data.
 Take a moment to login your sandbox account and play around the QuickBooks app to understand how it works.

-5. Time to grant your app access to the Sandbox company and generate your access token using the [OAuth playground] (https://developer.intuit.com/v2/ui#/playground).
+5. Time to grant your app access to the Sandbox company and generate your access token using the [OAuth playground](https://developer.intuit.com/v2/ui#/playground).
 Select `Accounting` for the scope.

-6. Click on `Get authorization code`.
+6. Click on **Get authorization code**.
 You will be presented with an authorisation dialogue.
-Select your sandbox company and click `connect`.
+Select your sandbox company and click **connect**.

 7. Back in the OAuth playground, note down the `Realm Id`.
 This is a unique identifier for your Sandbox QuickBooks account which you will need later on.
 We sometimes refer to it as "Company Id"

-8. Now click on `Get Token` to exhange the authorization code for your access and refresh tokens.
+8. Now click on **Get Token** to exhange the authorization code for your access and refresh tokens.
 If all goes well you should be presented with a response like below:

 ```json
 {